Kemjiranug/Projects/blinkit-sales-dashboard/README.md

 📅 Duration: Mar 2026

+---

 ### Overview
-This project focuses on analyzing sales performance using an interactive Power BI dashboard.
-The goal is to transform raw transactional data into meaningful insights to support business decision-making.
+This project analyzes sales performance using an interactive Power BI dashboard.
+It transforms raw transactional data into meaningful insights to support business decision-making.

+---

 ### Dashboard Preview